Tabor Robak: 2013-2019: Breakthrough and critical success

 In 2019, Robak exhibited, Flatearth.io, his first solo show in the Netherlands, at Upstream Gallery in Amsterdam.
 Critics called Robak, “the most compelling artist today working with computer-generated imagery” and praised his ability to elevate “the craftsmanship of CGI to the standing of intellectual art.”

 2020-present: Current projects

 In December 2020, Robak presented, Megafauna, an 80 screen video installation commissioned by the National Gallery of Victoria for the museum’s Triennial, which featured an “immersive installation of computer-generated animations that surround the viewer in an entire gallery, and was “the biggest work he has ever made.”

 In 2020, Robak's work was featured in group exhibitions worldwide including, Better off Online, presented by KÖNIG GALERIE at Ars Electronica; Art in the Age of Anxiety at Sharjah Art Foundation in Dubai; Open World: Video Games and Contemporary Art, at the Currier Museum of Art.

 In 2021, Robak created Butterfly Room: Special Edition, for the group exhibition, World on a Wire, presented by Rhizome as part of a collaboration with Hyundai in Beijing.

+In 2021, Robak's work was included in institutional group shows internationally including, How to Win at Photography as Fotomuseum Winterthur in Switzerland, and Reflections beyond the Surface at AkzoNobel Art Foundation in the Netherlands.

+In 2022, Robak had a series of notable achievements, including the acquisition of his time-reactive procedurally generated artwork, Colorwheel, by the Whitney Museum in New York.
+He also experienced success in the NFT realm with his work, Colorspace, being selected for the curated collection on Art Blocks and selling out within an hour of its release.
+Additionally, Robak's 2013 artwork, Free-to-Play, was showcased at the Play - Video Game Art and Beyond exhibition held at the Palace of Venaria in Italy.

+In 2023, Colorwheel, was featured in the exhibition Behind The Screens, at the CODA Museum, in the Netherlands.
+Later that year Robak gained representation by Super Dakota gallery in Brussels, Belgium.
+Additionally, Robak's work, Drinking Bird Universe, was included in the book Internet_Art: From the Birth of the Web to the Rise of NFTs by Omar Kholeif and published by Phaidon.